Why switch energy supplier?

 Ofgem rules say you have a switching window of 49 days before the end of your contract.

-Exit fees won’t apply if you switch from a fixed tariff to another supplier within this window.
+Exit fees will not apply if you switch from a fixed tariff to another supplier within this window.

-If you’re on your supplier’s standard or default energy tariff you can usually switch energy providers at any time without being charged a fee.
+If you’re on your supplier’s standard or default energy tariff you can usually switch at any time without being charged.

-Default tariffs tend to be among the most expensive on the market so switching away from them is almost always a good idea.
+Default tariffs are often among the most expensive on the market.
+So switching from them is almost always a good idea.

-If you move house, it might seem convenient to continue using the energy supplier of the previous owners.
+If you move house, it might seem convenient to stay using the energy supplier of the previous owners.

-However, their household and lifestyle may be different to yours and so the existing provider or tariff may not be the right one for you.
+But their household and lifestyle may be different to yours.
+So the existing provider or tariff may not be right for you.

 If you switch your central heating from Economy 7 or Economy 10 to a more modern central heating system, you’ll need to switch your energy tariff too.

-These are tariffs which offer different prices for electricity used in the day or night and often work together with electric storage heaters.
+These are tariffs that offer different prices for electricity you use in the day or night.
+They often work together with electric storage heaters.